 (a) consideration is paid or payable for the transaction; and

-(b) that consideration is consideration referred to in section 30(1)(a),
+(b) that consideration is consideration referred to in section 30(1),

 is that consideration.

 (6) The dutiable value of a dutiable transaction that is a transfer of, or an agreement for the transfer of, dutiable property from the trustee of a superannuation fund on which nominal duty would be chargeable under section 127 but for section 127(b), is the amount by which the unencumbered value of the dutiable property transferred exceeds the value of the member’s interest in the superannuation fund.